TeachmanLab/FutureThinking-Data/README.md

 # MT-Data-FutureThinkingStudy

 This repository is the knowledge base for the MindTrails Future Thinking Study (Templeton) dataset.
-For more information about the Future Thinking Study, see the MindTrails Wiki.
+For more information about the Future Thinking Study, see the [Future Thinking page](https://sites.google.com/a/virginia.edu/mindtrails-wiki/studies/futurethinking) of the [MindTrails wiki](https://sites.google.com/a/virginia.edu/mindtrails-wiki/home).

 ## Previous Names
 - Until 5/18/2020, this repository was called Templeton-Data.